hivex-research/llm_mediated_guidance/README.md

 python src/train_test_pipeline.py
 ```

-### 📊 TODO Results
+### 📊 Results

-All results can be found in the [hivex-results](https://github.com/hivex-research/hivex-results/TODO) repository.
+All results can be found in the [hivex-results](https://github.com/hivex-research/hivex-results/tree/master/results/AerialWildfireSuppression/llm_mediated_guidance/plots) repository.
 Or on the [HIVEX Leaderboard](https://huggingface.co/spaces/hivex-research/hivex-leaderboard) on Huggingface 🤗.
-More details on the exact training runs can be found on [google drive](https://drive.google.com/drive/folders/TODO), which we could not upload due to space constraints.
+More details on the training runs can be found on [google drive](https://drive.google.com/drive/folders/1WJHPjskP96EnAJz8FI2R-rok1z5XBUW_), which we could not upload due to space constraints.

 ## ✨ Submit your own Results to the [HIVEX Leaderboard](https://huggingface.co/spaces/hivex-research/hivex-leaderboard) on Huggingface 🤗